kai-zer-ru/JsonPreparator/README.md

             - decimals - how many decimal places
             - dec_point - decimal separator
             - thousands_sep - thousands separator
+        c) require - a required value
 3. "string"
     - String
     - Options:
         a) default - the default value if there is no element in the incoming array
+        b) require - a required value
 4. "object"
     - Object {} (associative array)
     - Options:
         a) components - the list of components of the object
+        b) require - a required value
 5. "array"
     - Array []
     - Options:
         a) values ​​- list of array values
+        b) require - a required value

 ```